jerrymeche/CMPINF0010_Project/README.md

 # CMPINF0010_Project
-This repo shows all relevant files of CMPINF 0010 project, including Python code and CSV files.
+This repo shows all relevant files of CMPINF 0010 project.
+The Overview.ipynb file has general info of this project, including our metrics, the grading criteria and the conclusion.